What is a Commitment Ring?

 Our Vintage Milgrain wedding band

-If you do plan to marry in the future, it's not a bad idea to choose a style that won’t compete with other rings, but complement them.
-If wedding bands are on the cards, we recommend opting for simple commitment bands that will one day feature comfortably alongside other rings in a unique stack on the finger.
+If you do plan to marry in the future, you may wish to choose a low-key commitment ring that won’t compete with other rings, but complement them.
+If an engagement ring and/or wedding bands are on the cards, a simple design in the first instance offers an accommodating foundation from which to work.

 However, this doesn’t mean you can’t incorporate a gemstone or two.
-A diamond is never an issue!
+There's always room for sparkle!

 We create plenty of delicate bands ideal for stacking.
 For something detailed but simple in shape, check out our vintage-inspired milgrain rings.
-For something a little more contemporary and unusual, peruse our shaped bands, designed with neighbouring solitaire rings in mind.
+For something a little more contemporary and unusual, you might be interested in our shaped bands, designed with neighbouring solitaire engagement rings in mind.

 Wide bands